 State of the Overseas Voter

-Nearly 3 million U.S. citizens living abroad can vote absentee — in many cases, even if they have never lived in the United States.
+About 2.2 million citizens living abroad are eligible to vote absentee — in many cases, even if they have never lived in the United States.
 They're covered by the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) of 1986, which requires that states allow military members, their eligible family and overseas citizens to vote absentee in federal elections.

 Voting is more complicated for citizens living abroad than for local voters.
 They have to update their registration and explicitly request an absentee ballot — potentially every year.
-They have to follow their state's rules on how election paperwork can be sent and received, which may require technology not readily available or long mailing times.
+They must follow their state's rules on how election paperwork can be sent and received, which may require long mailing times or technology not readily available.
 Most need to vote earlier than local voters so that their ballots are received by voting deadlines.

-Two of the locations with the largest populations of voting-age U.S. citizens are in the top-three in overseas citizen population (Canada and the United Kingdom).
+Two of the locations with the largest populations of voting-age U.S. citizens are in the total overseas-citizen population's top three countries (Canada and the United Kingdom).

 CITIZENS LIVING ABROAD ARE MUCH LESS LIKELY TO VOTE THAN THOSE STATESIDE

-The portion of the voting gap attributable to real or perceived obstacles varies substantially among different regions of the world, with high-obstacle countries concentrated in Eastern Europe, Asia, Latin America, and Africa.
-FVAP's includes a map categorizing each country by the size of its obstacle gap.
+The portion of the voting gap attributable to real or perceived obstacles varies substantially among different regions of the world, with high-obstacle countries primarily concentrated in Eastern Europe/Asia, South/Central America/Caribbean, and Africa.
+FVAP's Overseas Citizen Population Analysis Technical Report includes a map categorizing each country by the size of its obstacle gap.

 ABOUT ONE-FIFTH REPORT THAT THE POSTAL SYSTEM IN THEIR COUNTRY WAS SOMEWHAT OR VERY UNRELIABLE

-THE OVERSEAS BALLOT REQUEST RATE WAS HIGHEST IN NORTH/CENTRAL/SOUTH ASIA
+THE OVERSEAS BALLOT REQUEST RATE WAS HIGHEST IN OCEANIA

 Full Report